Columbia Theological Seminary: Frederick Buechner

 Columbia's affiliation with the acclaimed American theologian and writer, Frederick Buechner, is centered on the Presbyterian values shared between school and author.
-In the interest of promoting these shared values, the Seminary has regularly distributed copies of Buechner's works among its students.
-Columbia Theological Seminary also awards student prizes for Excellence in Preaching and Excellence in Writing named in honor of the author.
+In the interest of promoting these shared values, the seminary has regularly distributed copies of Buechner's works among its students.
+Columbia Theological Seminary also awards student prizes for excellence in preaching and excellence in writing named in honor of the author.
 Winners of the prize are selected by faculty in recognition of their significant achievements in these areas.
-Additionally, Buechner enjoys a long-lasting friendship with Walter Brueggemann, Old Testament Professor Emeritus at the Seminary.
+Additionally, Buechner enjoyed a long-lasting friendship with Walter Brueggemann, Old Testament Professor Emeritus at the Seminary.
 Both men were contemporaries at Union Theological Seminary.

 Thomas Goulding

-One of the founding Presbyterian ministers and the first president of the early Presbyterian Theological Seminary in 1830, Thomas Goulding was born in Midway, Liberty county.
-Ga., March 14, 1786.
-He was ordained January 1, 1816 and served as its minister for 6 years before resigning his charge, where he helped to build the community that later would become the Seminary and was elected by the synod of Georgia and South Carolina to be its first, and at the time, only professor.
-Goulding, by appointment of the General Assembly, opened the first session of the Synod of Georgia, which met in Macon on the 20th of November, 1845, with a sermon from Acts xx:28, and was elected its first Moderator.
+Thomas Goulding was one of the founding Presbyterian ministers and the first president of the early Presbyterian Theological Seminary.
+He was ordained in 1816 and served as a minister in Midway, Georgia, for 6 years before resigning his charge.
+He helped to build the community that later would become the seminary and was elected by the synod of Georgia and South Carolina to be its first, and at the time, only professor.
+Goulding, by appointment of the General Assembly, opened the first session of the Synod of Georgia, which met in Macon in 1845, and was elected its first moderator.